 import arcpy nds = 'C:/Data/SanDiego.gdb/Transportation/Streets_ND' travel_modes = arcpy.na.GetTravelModes(nds) print(travel_modes['Walking Time'])

 Create a list of travel mode names on ArcGIS Online.
-The names could be localized depending on the user's account setting.
+The names can be localized depending on the user's account setting.

 import arcpy travel_modes = arcpy.na.GetTravelModes("https://www.arcgis.com/") travel_mode_names = [travel_modes[mode].name for mode in travel_modes]

 This sample shows how to get a travel mode from a network and print some of its properties.

 import arcpy network = r"C:/Data/SanFrancisco.gdb/Transportation/Streets_ND" # Get all travel modes from the network dataset travel_modes = arcpy.na.GetTravelModes(network) # Print the impedance attribute and restrictions used for each travel mode for travel_mode_name in travel_modes: travel_mode = travel_modes[travel_mode_name] print(travel_mode_name) print("Impedance:", travel_mode.impedance) print("Restrictions:", ", ".join(travel_mode.restrictions)) print("")

 This sample shows how to clone a travel mode from a network, update its properties, and use it in an analysis.